March 1

 • Keeping your audience up to date with your latest news

-3. Retention emails
+3. Retention Emails

-Thus, it is best to analyze your customers, identify which ones haven't purchased in a while, and then create and send personalized offers that encourage them to purchase.
+Accordingly, you should review your customers, identify which ones haven't purchased in a while, and then create and send personalized offers that encourage them to purchase.

-Ultimately, well-designed retention emails encourage customers to stick around.
+In essence, well-designed retention emails encourage customers to stick around.

-4. Transactional emails
+4. Transactional Emails

-5. Promotional emails
+5. Promotional Emails

 To be sure, exclusivity is a clever use of promotional emails.

-Likewise, special discounts are also effective in encouraging new email list subscribers.
+In addition, special discounts are also effective in encouraging new email list subscribers.

-6. Lead nurturing emails
+6. Lead Nurturing Emails

-In conclusion
+In Conclusion

 As shown above, email marketing is critical to an effective and comprehensive online marketing strategy for local businesses.